sehriban-act/react-starter18/javascript/projects/004- Checkout_Page (JS-04)/README.md

    - When I click plus button on product's row, I can increase the product's quantity.
    - When I click minus button on product's row, I can decrease the product's quantity, but minimum quantity value can be 1.
-   - When I click remove button on product's row, I can delete the product in the cart.
+   - When I click remove button on product's row, I can delete a product in the cart.
-   - When I change any combination of chart page(plus, minus, remove etc.), I want to see the new calculation of chart's prices in concerned fields.
+   - When I change any combination of product chart(plus, minus, remove etc.), I want to see the new calculation of chart's prices in concerned fields.

 🔥 You don’t need to create a new html template in this project, you can use [Checkout_Form](https://github.com/clarusway/clarusway-full-stack-9-21/tree/main/html-css/projects/004-checkout-form/) template.
 We will be concerned in javascript side.